kPatch/cicero-template-library/construction-payment-request/README.md

-# Accord Protocol Template: selenis-cosntruction-proposal
+# Accord Protocol Template: construction-payment-request

 The is an Accord Protocol Template.
 Executing the clause will simply echo back the text that occurs after the string `Hello` prepended to text that is passed in the request.